isabella232/SDW-3D-Stencil/Readme.md

 ## Turning 2D into 3D

-It's relatively easy to turn your 2D log into a 3D object with OpenSCAD.
+It's relatively easy to turn your 2D logo into a 3D object with OpenSCAD.
 OpenSCAD recognizes the [`dxf`](http://en.wikipedia.org/wiki/AutoCAD_DXF) file format.
 In order to turn something like an `svg` into a `dxf` there's a few things you have to do:

 1. Open your vector file in an image editor and export as an EPS file.
 2. Install the [`pstoedit`](http://www.pstoedit.net/) command line utility on your computer.
 If you're on a Mac, just use Homebrew and run `brew install pstoedit`.